currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 ![Enclosure Dimensions](/blog_images/discobike/dimensions.png "Very basic sketch of the dimensions of the enclosure being worked on"){: style="max-width:500px;" }

 The first thing to consider is how it is powered, as this will dictate a lot of the system.
-It needs to be operate for at at least 2 hours, so this will require a hefty battery.
+It needs to be operated for at at least 2 hours, so this will require a hefty battery.
 I decided to use a deep-cycle leisure battery that is intended for use in motor-homes and caravans, due to it being able to sustain large loads over a prolonged period of time, and the battery chemistry generally being able to handle deep-discharges.
 In comparison, a standard car battery is not suitable here; they are designed to give a very short burst of current to the starter of a car, and then more or less immediately get recharged by the alternator - not long use, and not deep-discharges.
 In addition, leisure batteries come in much larger capacities than car batteries, at the expense of a larger size.

 I settled on a `NUMAX DC25MF` 105Ah Sealed Leisure Battery.
 This is a NCC Class B battery, meaning that it can handle deep discharges well, since it is capable of at least 200 discharges to 50%.